Frequently Asked Questions

-A. Yes, we offer interest free payment plans, which begin as early as April, for up to a 12 month duration.
-The payment plans are offered through Tuition Management Systems (TMS).
+A. Yes, we offer a interest free payment plan, which begins as early as April, for up to a 12 month duration.
+The payment plan is offered at marist.afford.com.

 Q. What should I do if I do not plan on returning to Marist for the following semester?

 A. Undergraduate and Adult Undergraduate students should contact the Center for Advising & Academic Services at (845) 575-3500.
 Graduate students should contact their program director.
 You are also required to complete Exit Counseling if you have taken out a Direct Loan.
 Please contact the Office of Student Financial Services to complete an Exit Interview if you have taken out a Perkins Loan.

 Q. What if my parents do not contribute towards my education?